Understanding your Aid

 Full-time Study Away (which requires pre-approval) counts as one of the eight scholarship semesters (the student is maintained as full-time at Olin and is expected to pay Olin tuition after the merit scholarship and any additional costs associated with any such activity at the host institution including any tuition exceeding Olin's, room, board and fees if applicable).

-- For students who leave Olin College during a semester of study (withdrawal or leave of abscence), the partial semester counts as one of the eight scholarship semesters.
+- For students who leave Olin College during a semester of study (withdrawal or leave of absence), the partial semester counts as one of the eight scholarship semesters.

-Payment of full tuition is required for any semseter(s) beyond eight before graduation.
-Olin College provides accomodations for documented disabilities.
+Payment of full tuition is required for any semester(s) beyond eight before graduation.
+Olin College provides accommodations for documented disabilities.
 In extenuating circumstances, exceptions may be granted by the Provost and Dean of Faculty.

-Our need-based aid programs are funded through grants and scholarships.
+Our need-based aid programs are funded through grants, scholarships, and need-based federal loans.
 The Olin Tuition Scholarship, which is awarded based on your admission, is considered part of the resources used to meet your financial need.
 If you meet eligibility requirements* and demonstrate need beyond that, we will work to meet your full financial need.
-Your package will always include a student contribution of $3500 – this can be met with outside scholarships or a Subsidized Direct Loan.

 * A student must meet all eligibility requirements as determined by the Free Application for Federal Student Aid (FAFSA).